karpathy/karpathy.github.io/nntutorial.md

 var db = b === x ?
 1.0 * dx : 0.0;
 ```

 Okay this is making a very simple thing hard to read.
 The `max` function passes on the value of the input that was largest and ignores the other ones.
 In the backward pass then, the max gate will simply take the gradient on top and route it to the input that actually flowed through it during the forward pass.
-The gate acts as a simple switch based on which input has highest value.
+The gate acts as a simple switch based on which input had the highest value during forward pass.
 The other inputs will have zero gradient.
 That's what the `===` is about, since we are testing for which input was the actual max and only routing the gradient to it.

 Finally, lets look at the Rectified Linear Unit non-linearity (or ReLU), which you may have heard of.
 It is used in Neural Networks in place of the sigmoid function.
 It is simply thresholding at zero: